 MiddChallenge provides $3,000 seed funding grants for teams of Middlebury College students to implement social change projects.
 Follow this link for more information and to download anapplication.

-Summer grants provide seed funding for teams of Middlebury College students to implement social change projects.
-In the grant program’s pilot year, 23 groups applied for grants of which five were selected.
-The projects included developing a composting system in a local high school, training youth changemakers in Mexico, initiating GIS mapping in Rwanda to aid a grassroots health organization, helping street children in Africa, and creating insect-based food products to help at-risk populations in developing countries, and using design thinking to engage youth in Pakistan to tackle social issues.
+Past projects have included developing a composting system in a local high school, training youth changemakers in Mexico, initiating GIS mapping in Rwanda to aid a grassroots health organization, helping street children in Africa, creating insect-based food products to help at-risk populations in developing countries, and using design thinking to engage youth in Pakistan to tackle social issues.